 How do you promote inclusion within the academy?
-Including day and residential trips?
+Including trips?

-How do you promote inclusion within school, including day and residential trips?
+How do you promote inclusion within school, including trips?

 We are totally committed to providing an inclusive education for all of our children at Streetsbrook.
 This includes:

 - the class teacher having the highest possible expectations for each child in their class

 - quality first teaching which is targeted to support what each child already knows, can do and can understand

 - putting in place a range of different teaching strategies so that every child is fully involved in their learning e.g. using more practical learning or providing a different range of resources

 - differentiating all lessons to meet the needs of every child in the class

 - putting in place specific strategies, which may be suggested by the SENCo, Inclusion Support Practitioner or an external agency, to enable a child to access their learning

 All children at Streetsbrook are enabled to participate in a range of trips which are carefully planned by staff to enhance their learning.
-Year 2 children also benefit from an annual residential trip to Blackwell Court and every possible effort is made to ensure this is accessible to every child regardless of their needs.
+Year 2 children also benefit from an annual trip to Blackwell Court and every possible effort is made to ensure this is accessible to every child regardless of their needs.